Quantum CORDIC -- Arcsine on a Budget: Quantum CORDIC for Arcsine

 Looking directly at the sign bits of the \texttt{x}, \texttt{y}, and \texttt{t} registers gives $s(x_i)$, $s(y_i)$, and $s(t_i-y_i)$ respectively, where \hbox{$s(z)=1$} if $z<0$ else $s(z)=0$.
 We next perform the following operations, \begin{itemize} \item Perform a \texttt{Toffoli} gate using the sign bits of the \texttt{x} and \texttt{t} registers as controls and qubit $\texttt{d}_i$ as the target. \item Perform a \texttt{Toffoli} gate using the sign bits of the \texttt{x} and \texttt{y} registers as controls and qubit $\texttt{d}_i$ as the target. \item Perform a \texttt{CNOT} gate using the sign bits of the \texttt{x} register as control and qubit $\texttt{d}_i$ as the target. \item Perform a \texttt{CNOT} gate using the sign bits of the \texttt{t} register as control and qubit $\texttt{d}_i$ as the target. \end{itemize} Finally, we can undo the previous subtraction by adding the \texttt{y} register back to the \texttt{t} register.
 This gives us a correct $d_i$ bit without side effects.

 Steps~2 and~4 are trivial to implement using swap gates between each bit of the \texttt{x} and \texttt{y} register controlled by $\texttt{d}_i$, this can be done using $18n$ \texttt{CNOT}s.
 Step~3 is the most difficult.
 It leverages Algorithm~2 for multiplying by $(1+2^{-k})$.
 Note, that each step of Algorithm~2 is reversible.
 An explanation for \texttt{Mult} is the subject of Appendix~\ref{appendix:mult}.
-For notational simplicity, we assume \texttt{x} and \texttt{y} have not been swapped Our initial state for this step is,
+For notational simplicity, we assume \texttt{x} and \texttt{y} have not been swapped.
+Our initial state for this step is,